King's RepositoryのロゴKing's Repository

 [edit | edit source]

-White can also try to accelerate his chances of a kingside attack by immediately pushing a Kingside pawn.
+White can also try to slow down Black's attack on the queenside by pushing a queenside pawn:

 [edit | edit source]